Burhan7777/Scribble/Features.md

 14) Add 30 days trial login through google: DONE
 15) Get premium bar at the top of the screen: DONE
 16) Days remaining in the premium bar: DONE
-17) Lock the whole app:
+17) Lock the whole app: DELAYED
 18) Bottom bar features like google keep(Main): DONE
 19) In-App product to buy product with one time payment: DELAYED
 20) Launch app on play-store before finishing the app for saving time at the end:
 21) Change layout from columns to grid option: DONE
 22) Remove fall back to destructive migration and implement proper migration: DONE
-23) Animations in lazy-column when note is deleted:
+23) Animations in lazy-column when note is deleted:DELAYED
-24) Transitions between screens:
+24) Transitions between screens:DELAYED
 25) "No Notes found" animation in main screen and notebooks screen:
 26) Rate app option while using app: DELAYED
 27) Update app option: DELAYED